CzaxStudio/proton/README.md

 ## How it works

 Your draw function runs every frame.
 Call widget functions in order — they stack vertically by default.
-State lives in your own struct using Proton's re-exported types, so you only ever need one import.
+State lives in your own struct.
+No `setState`, no component trees, no XML.

 ```go
 type UI struct {